deadlydog/deadlydog.github.io/_posts/2024-08-21-Easily-retry-any-PowerShell-code-with-this-function.md

 #### Example 1: Stop a service if it exists

 This will only retry if the service "SomeService" exists.
-If it doesn't, the error message "Cannot find any service with service name 'SomeService'." would be returned and we won't bother retrying.
+If it doesn't, the error message "Cannot find any service with service name 'SomeService'." would be returned and the function won't bother retrying.

 ```powershell
 [scriptblock] $exampleThatDoesNotReturnData = {